The Coin Analyst: 25th Anniversary Silver Eagle Sets Sell Out in 4 ½ Hours Amid Widespread Ordering Problems

 In 2009, the Lincoln Coin and Chronicles set was another ordering fiasco, and earlier that year the first buyers of the Ultra High Relief Double Eagles also had to spend the entire afternoon trying to order.
 And there are plenty of other examples.

-Most people seem to agree that the Mint should have used a 1 or 2 per household limit, at least for the first week of sales of the 25th anniversary sets.
+Most people seem to agree that the Mint should have used a one- or two-per-household limit, at least for the first week of sales of the 25th anniversary sets.
 That would have made it far easier to get through online or on the phone.

 The limit could have then been adjusted after the first week if sets remained.
 And the average collector would have had a fighting chance to order a set.